EAU-TIS'S TRACKING STATISTICS

 After 10 months of treatment for anemia, hypoglycemia, and minor surgeries to treat an abscess on the front of the carapace, Eau-tis was cleared for released.
 With a generous donation from Eau Palm Beach Resort & Spa, LMC was able to purchase a Wildlife Computers satellite transmitter for Eau-tis.
 This will allow us to track the turtle’s movements to ensure that the turtle is behaving normally post-rehabilitation and release.
 Eau-tis was released from the beach in front of Eau Palm Beach Resort & Spa on August 14, 2018.
 Follow this turtle’s journey by clicking on Eau-tis’ photo.

-Eau-tis has swum farther north and is now just off the coast of Fort Pierce, Florida.
-The turtle is also a bit farther offshore in deeper waters.
+Eau-tis has swam father north and is now just off the coast of Fort Pierce, Florida.
+The turtle is also a bit father offshore in deeper waters.

-Eau-tis has swum north and is now just offshore of Stuart Beach, Florida.
+Eau-tis has swam north and is now just offshore of Stuart Beach, Florida.

 Since being released, Eau-tis swam north and is now right around the Palm Beach Inlet.
 Although some of the points appear to be on land, this is just a result of the normal error in the satellite readings.
 Based on the high accuracy points, it appears that Eau-tis is staying very close to the shoreline which is why some of the less accurate points appear to place the turtle on land.

 Eau-tis was successfully released from the beach in front of Eau Palm Beach Resort & Spa.